Murder of Jamar Pinkney Jr.: Murder

-According to court records, Pinkney Jr. first allegedly admitted to his mother Lazette Cherry that he had sexually assaulted his half-sister.
-She said that he seemed remorseful about his actions and requested therapy.
-The day before the murder, Pinkney Jr. allegedly admitted to his father, Jamar Pinkney Sr. that he had sexually assaulted his 3-year old half-sister, though he previously denied doing anything.
-The next morning, Pinkney Sr. went to the duplex house where Pinkney Jr. and his mother, Lazette Cherry were located.
-When Pinkney Jr. allegedly admitted in person that he had sexually assaulted his half-sister, Pinkney Sr. began beating him.
-Yolanda Cherry, Lazette Cherry's sister, and another woman, LaTonya Prather were in the upstairs portion of the duplex, while Pinkney Sr., Pinkney Jr., and Lazette were in the downstairs portion.
+The next morning, at about 10:00 a.m., Pinkney Sr. went to Highland Park, Michigan, where Pinkney Jr. and his mother, Lazette Cherry, lived at a duplex.
+According to Lazette and other relatives, Pinkney Sr. asked his son if he wanted to tell him in person, to which Pinkney Jr. knelt in front of his father, apologized, and said that he humped his half-sister.
+Pinkney Sr. stated in court that Pinkney Jr. admitted to rape by telling him, "Daddy, I'm sorry, can you forgive me?
+I got up from the couch and went into the bedroom, I pulled my shorts and my underwear off and I got on top of her."
+In response to the confession Pinkney Sr. began beating him.
+Yolanda Cherry, Lazette Cherry's sister, and another woman, LaTonya Prather, were in the upstairs portion of the duplex, while Pinkney Sr., Pinkney Jr., and Lazette were in the downstairs portion.
 When Pinkney Sr. started to beat Pinkney Jr., Yolanda and Prather both heard the commotion coming from downstairs and both went down to investigate, with Yolanda quickly heading down first.
 Because the units were in a duplex, they had to walk down, exit outside, and then enter the front door of the downstairs unit.
 Yolanda was first to enter the downstairs, and she saw Pinkney Sr. beating Pinkney Jr. Yolanda pushed Pinkney Sr. away from Pinkney Jr. In response to being shoved by Yolanda, Pinkney Sr. pulled a gun and pointed it first at Yolanda and then later at Lazette, while threatening to shoot the both of them.
-Yolanda raised her hands and started backing away from Pinkney Sr., and he then resumed his attack on Pinkney Jr.
+Yolanda raised her hands and started backing away from Pinkney Sr., and he then resumed his attack on Pinkney Jr., at one point stating "[Y]ou want to hump on somebody?
+I'm going to show you.
+I'm going to show you how it feel".

 After Pinkney Sr. forced Yolanda and Prather to leave, Pinkney Sr. pistol-whipped Pinkney Jr. and made him strip his clothes.
 Pinkney Sr. then marched Pinkney Jr. down the street naked to a vacant lot, and made Pinkney Jr. kneel.
 Pinkney Jr. began pleading for his life and begging, "No, Daddy!
 No!"
 Pinkney Sr. then shot Pinkney Jr. in the head.

+Pinkney Jr.'s funeral was held on November 23.